geefr/audio-playground/README.md

 * Unless specified otherwise in folder/file everything is covered by the BSD licence
 * extern/dr_libs: Public domain
 * extern/kissfft: BSD/Unilicence
+* shadertoy/shaders: Shaders taken from shadertoy.com, mostly creative commons, or BSD.
+See header of files.
 * music: Various licences, see Readme.md in each folder

+Many thanks to the authors of these dependencies, just let me know if there's any usage issues.